How Do You Get a Wisconsin OWI Dismissed?

 Option #2: Show that the Prosecution’s Evidence Doesn’t Prove Your Guilt Beyond a Reasonable Doubt

 Even if the prosecution’s evidence is admissible in court, an experienced Madison OWI lawyer may still be able to help you secure a dismissal by showing that the prosecution’s evidence doesn’t prove your guilt beyond a reasonable doubt.
-“Beyond a reasonable doubt” is the burden of proof in all Wisconsin OWI cases, and it is up to the prosecution to meet this burden.
+“Beyond a reasonable doubt” is the burden of proof in any criminal OWI (in Wisconsin, any 2nd or greater offense), and it is up to the prosecution to meet this burden.
 As a defendant, you do not have to prove anything at trial.
 Prosecutors will present their case first; and, if they don’t meet their burden of proof, you will be entitled to an acquittal without needing to present any evidence in your defense.

 This also means that you can seek dismissal before trial if prosecutors don’t have the evidence they need to secure a conviction.
 If the prosecution’s evidence is lacking, there is no reason to waste your time—or the court’s time—with a trial.
 During the early stages of your case, your lawyer will be able to learn what evidence prosecutors have in their possession (unless they improperly withhold evidence), and then your lawyer will be able to use this information to determine whether a motion to dismiss is warranted.